rust-stuco/lectures/week8/ownership_p2.md

 # Motivating the Heap

-Our array is **long-lived** data.
+Our `beef` array is **long-lived** data.

-* Long-lived ⇒ persists across function calls
+* We want other functions to use this array, instead of just a single stack frame
-    * Lots of copying on stack
+* How do we persist this data across function calls?

 ---